mlogan914/mlogan914.github.io/_posts/2025-08-22-data-orchestration-the-data-behind-the-pipelines.md

 - **AWS Step Functions** – Ideal for cloud-native, event-driven workflows; integrates well with AWS services without needing servers.

 For clinical data work, the tool you choose depends on:
-- How complex your workflows are
+- How complex your workflows are?
-- Where your data lives (on-prem, cloud, hybrid)
+- Where your data lives (on-prem, cloud, hybrid)?
-- Compliance and audit requirements
+- Compliance and audit requirements.
-- Your team’s skill set
+- Your team’s skill set.

 The goal isn’t to pick the “coolest” tool — it’s to choose one that makes your workflows more reliable, easier to monitor, and easier to reproduce.